openvinotoolkit/openvino/docs/get_started.md

    <li><b>Deep Learning Workbench (DL Workbench)</b> - the web version of OpenVINO with a graphical interface.
 It's developed based on Intel® Distribution of OpenVINO™ toolkit.
 See the <a href="workbench_docs_Workbench_DG_Introduction.html" >Deep Learning Workbench User Guide</a> for its introduction and installation steps.</li>
    </p>

-   <p id="GSG_introtext">To install Intel® Distribution of OpenVINO™ toolkit, click <b>Install OpenVINO</b> below to learn more options.
-After the installation, you may also need do some additional configurations for your specific device.
+   <p id="GSG_introtext">To install Intel® Distribution of OpenVINO™ toolkit, click <b>Install OpenVINO</b> in the box below to learn more options.
+After the installation, you may also need do some additional configurations for your device to work with OpenVINO.
 When all the installation and configuration steps are completed, you can view tutorials, demos, or samples to quickly start using OpenVINO.
 Click each of the the following option to view detailed steps:<br />
      <a href="openvino_docs_install_guides_overview.html" >Install OpenVINO</a>
      <a href="openvino_docs_install_guides_configurations_header.html" >Configure <br/>Your Device</a>
      <a href="#get-started-learning-path" >View <br/>Learning Materials</a>